 Graduation requirements established by policy shall apply to classified students unless exempted in the Individualized Education Plan (IEP) required for each special education student.
-Proficiency on the PARRC Exam is a requirement for graduation, however, those students whose Individualized Education Plans (IEPs) specify an alternative way to demonstrate proficiencies will continue to follow the graduation requirements as set forth in their IEPs.
+Proficiency on the NJGPA or NJSLA Exam is a preferred requirement for graduation, however, those students whose Individualized Education Plans (IEPs) specify an alternative way to demonstrate proficiencies will continue to follow the graduation requirements as set forth in their IEPs.
 Fulfillment of the IEP requirements shall qualify the classified student for a diploma.